About UsOur Programs

 Get help by viewing clothes closet hours and eligibility.

-Bishop Sullivan Center is a partner of Kansas City’s Medicine Cabinet, a program that provides short-term medical assistance so no one has to choose between rent and medicine.
+Bishop Sullivan Center is a partner of Access KC (formerly KC Medicine Cabinet), a program that provides short-term medical assistance so no one has to choose between rent and medicine.
 Through this program, clients can receive assistance with prescriptions, vision care, durable medical equipment, diabetic supplies, and dental emergencies.

 Get help by making an appointment at our location nearest you.